 - (Optional) Request custom form.
 For more information, see "Creating Custom Forms."

 - (Optional) Request approval process.
 For more information, see "Creating Approval Processes."

 - Navigate to the Requests area in the Global Navigation Bar.

 - Click New Request.

-- In the Select a Request Type field, choose the Request Queue for your request.
+- In the Select a Request Type drop-down menu, choose the Request Queue for your request.

-The name of the Request Queue is the same as the name of the project which has been published as a Help Request Queue.
+The name of the Request Queue is the name of the project, which has been published as a Help Request Queue.

 For more information about how to publish a project as a Help Request Queue, see "Creating a Request Queue."

 - (Optional) If your Request Queue includes Topic Groups, select the name of the Topic Group in the first drop-down field.

 You can have up to 10 tiers of Topic Groups built into your Request Queue.

 For more information about how to create Topic Groups, see "Creating Topic Groups."